AdobeDocs/analytics.en/help/analyze/home.md

 ## Analytics user guides

-For detailed information about the latest features and how to use them, see [Analytics User Guides](https://experienceleague.adobe.com/docs/analytics.html)
+For detailed information about Adobe Analytics features and how to use them, see [Analytics User Guides](https://experienceleague.adobe.com/docs/analytics.html)

 ## Key Analytics resources